Todaiji in Nara is one of Japan's most famous and most-visited Buddhist temples.

 Tel: 0742 22 5511

-Todaiji is around 15-20 minutes walk from either JR Nara or Kintetsu Nara stations.
+Todaiji is around 30-40 minutes walk from either JR Nara or Kintetsu Nara stations.
+There are also buses from both these stations.
 Nara is an easy day trip from either Osaka or Kyoto.

 Yahoo Japan Auction Service

 Book a hotel in Japan with Booking.com

 Japanese For Busy People